4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

 #### value

 Cell values are stored in the "value" attribute.
 This attribute is used for input as well as output.
-It can also be used to define default values when using lists (see below).
+También puede utilizarse para definir valores por defecto cuando se utilizan listas (ver a continuación).

 ````4d
  ARRAY OBJECT(obColumn;0) //array columna